makersacademy/CV/README.md

 </div>

+An energetic and values-driven full stack developer currently training with Makers, a Developer Bootcamp in London.

+I am passionate about data and the ability to delve into databases to reveal stories about peoples lives.
+I want to build on my existing strengths and expertise as a technically astute analyst and plan to combine this with coding knowledge to enable me to design and create effective software solutions, ideally in health or other socially responsible area.

-I am an energetic and values-driven individual currently training with Makers, a Developer Bootcamp in London.
-I am also a qualified CIMA accountant and have had a number of Senior Finance roles within the NHS over the last 10 years.
+I am also a qualified CIMA accountant and have previously held a number of Senior Finance roles within the NHS.
 I have extensive experience in technical healthcare roles, covering areas such as acute finance commissioning, income reporting, PbR, reference costing, SLR, patient level costing and financial planning.

-My intention is to retrain as a Developer, building on my existing strengths and expertise as a technically astute analyst with a strong reputation for being delivery-focussed and efficient, and plan to combine this with coding knowledge to enable me to design and create software solutions.

-I am particularly motivated by the potential to harness software skills to improve areas of society whether that is health, fitness or social equality and I would like to ultimately secure a role where I will be doing meaningful work.
+All my previous roles have had a strong technical slant and I have developed strong skills in VBA and tSQL that have fired my determination to develop other programming skills.

 I also have mutiple interest such as ice-swimming or powerlifting that occupy me in my spare time - see [Hobbies and Interests](#hobbies-and-interests) for more details.